 9:00 – 11:00 am

 Prior to entering medical school, a potential doctor completes an undergraduate University degree program and writes the Medical College Admission Test (MCAT).
-If you are interested in a career in medicine contact us to assist with arranging possible shadowing opportunities with members of our medical community.
+If you are interested in a career in medicine, and are a citizen of the City of Kawartha Lakes, contact us to assist with arranging possible shadowing opportunities with members of our medical community.

 Once accepted to medical school, a medical student will complete a four year program (McMaster University and University of Alberta-Calgary are the exceptions with three year programs).
-KLHCI is also the Medical Education Coordinator for the City of Kawartha Lakes so feel free to contact us to discuss elective opportunities.
-KLHCI works in conjunction with the Ross Memorial Hospital and Rural Ontario Medical Program (ROMP) to coordinate medical electives.
+KLHCI is the Medical Education Coordinator for the City of Kawartha Lakes and Ross Memorial Hospital so feel free to contact us to discuss elective opportunities.
+KLHCI works in conjunction with the Ross Memorial Hospital and the Rural Ontario Medical Program (ROMP) to coordinate medical electives.

 At the completion of medical school, newly designated MD’s planning to be family doctors will complete a two year Family Medicine residency program.
-KLHCI works in conjunction with the Ross Memorial Hospital and Rural Ontario Medical Program (ROMP) to coordinate electives for family medicine residents also.
+KLHCI works in conjunction with the CKL family doctors, the Ross Memorial Hospital and the Rural Ontario Medical Program (ROMP) to coordinate electives for family medicine residents also.